mlochbaum/BQN/help/catch.md

 Apply `𝔽` to the arguments.

-If an error happens when `𝔽` is applied, cancel its execution, apply `𝔾` to the arguments and return the results.
+If an error happens when `𝔽` is applied, cancel its execution, apply `𝔾` to the arguments and return its result.

-Otherwise, return the results of `𝔽`.
+Otherwise, return the result of `𝔽`.

            ∾⎊{"error occurred with argument: "∾•Fmt 𝕩} 1